Skip to main content

 Focus Groups

 In a focus group, a skilled facilitator guides a group of people (e.g., individuals receiving care, family representatives, clinicians, scientists) through a discussion by posing specific questions to the group about their own experiences with health and health care-related issues.
 Condition-based groups involve guided discussions among persons who have experience with the health condition relevant to the measure under development.
-Seasoned measure developers have found that a group of five or six persons is the ideal size for discussion, as the group is small enough to promote informal conversation yet large enough that the measure developer hears multiple views.
+Seasoned measure developers have found the ideal size for a discussion group is five or six persons, as the group is small enough to promote informal conversation yet large enough for the measure developer to hear multiple views.
 Recruiting widely is a good strategy for recruiting a diverse group representing a variety of perspectives.

 Working Groups